AnnaAGubareva/SQL-Project-Anna-Gubareva/cleaning_data.md

 --ANALYTICS Table--and ALLSession table --combined--

---1)check the date ranage for Analytics table
+--1)check the date ranage for Analytics table---

 SELECT date
 FROM PUBLIC."Analytics"
 GROUP BY date
 ORDER BY date ASC

--- result indicated that the earliest date in the file is '20170501'
+-- result indicated that the earliest date in the file is '20170501'---

---2) check if date column has any Null values
+--2) check if date column has any Null values---

 SELECT date
 FROM PUBLIC."Analytics"